-- •Smaller farms can participate in socially-distant farmer's markets to safely provide products for customers. - Use social distancing when preparing products for delivery/making deliveries. - Social distancing should be used at the farm for employees, too.
+- Masks should be used for employees working in close proximity. - Smaller farms can participate in socially-distant farmer's markets to safely provide products for customers. - Use social distancing when preparing products for delivery/making deliveries. - Social distancing should be used at the farm for employees, too.